 In my case I have a TP-LINK TL-WR1043N/ND v1, so the profile name for my device is tl-wr1043nd-v1 Now you need to write the command to start building the image (note how the name after the PROFILE= is my device's profile name, please use the profile name for yours):

-This will build a firmware image that is able to create and check/fix a partition with f2fs filesystem.
+This will build a firmware image that is able to read a partition formatted with ext4 filesystem.

-Sadly the package e2fsprogs with the tools for ext4 filesystem (better suited for hard drives) is too large to fit in 4 MiB devices.
+Sadly the package e2fsprogs with the tools for ext4 filesystem is too large to fit in 4 MiB devices.
 If someone can split the mke2fs and the filesystem checker tool from it, we can adjust this tutorial to use ext4.

 Afterwards, open the folder bin inside the Image Builder folder, then open the target folder, then the folder you find in it (it has a device-type-specific name), and then inside a folder called generic and you should reach the flashable images.
 Choose the right image (factory or sysupgrade) and install it.